-Is Phenibut Legal in the USA, UK, Canada, Australia or Internationally?
+Is Phenibut Legal In The USA, UK, Canada Or Internationally?

 At present, in the USA Phenibut is sold as a supplement legally in stores like Amazon, Walmart and more online vendors.
 This points to a well-entrenched legal status as these companies would not risk their business on selling a black-market compound.
 However, in the UK Phenibut appears to fall into a legal vacuum where there are now laws at all on the books about how this supplement should be handled.
 The same is the case in Canada and Australia.